maxhallinan/reshep/readme.md

 ### shapeWith(pathMap)

-Like `shapeFrom`, except the new props are merged with the parent props.
+Like `shapeFrom`, except the new props are deeply merged with the parent props.

 #### pathMap